dreamportdev/Osdev-Notes/01_Build_Process/02_Boot_Protocols.md

 - _Multiboot 2_ uses a fixed sized header that includes a `size` field, which contains the _number of bytes of the header + all of the following requests_.
 Each request contains an `identifier` field and then some request specific fields.
 This has slightly more overhead, but is more flexible.
 The requests are terminated with a special `null request` (see the specs on this).

 - _Multiboot 1_ returns info to the kernel via a single large structure, with a bitmap indicating which sections of the structure are considered valid.
 - _Multiboot 2_ returns a pointer to a series of tags.
-Each tag has an `identifier` field, used to determine it's contents, and a size field that can be used to calculate the address of the next tag.
+Each tag has an `identifier` field, used to determine its contents, and a size field that can be used to calculate the address of the next tag.
 This list is also terminated with a special `null` tag.

 One important note about multiboot 2: the memory map is essentially the map given by the bios/uefi.
 The areas used by bootloader memory (like the current gdt/idt), kernel and info structure given to the kernel are all allocated in *free* regions of memory.
 The specification does not say that these regions must then be marked as *used* before giving the memory map to the kernel.
 This is actually how grub handles this, so should definitely do a sanity check on the memory map.